⎹ By Courtney Paige, Editor-in-Chief⎹🤙🏼🌊.🏄🏼

 La Jolla Shores Hotel lives up to its name as a rare beachfront hotel in La Jolla.
 Its Hacienda-style vibe is all you can ask for with 128 guest rooms, all with direct beach access and ocean views.
 Some rooms have kitchenettes.
 Perfect for family getaways.
 The famous Marine Room (Temporarily closed) is located inside La Jolla Shores Hotel.
 A little perk is they offer free shuttle service around the local La Jolla area.
 Live beach cam here.

 La Valencia Hotel takes its guests back in time to an era long ago with vintage charm and classic style.
-Close to one hundred-years-old this dazzling beachfront resort is known to locals as the Pink Lady of La Jolla.
+Nearly a century old, this dazzling beachfront resort is known to locals as the Pink Lady of La Jolla.
 Little secret, the Pink Lady has been a Hollywood haven since the 1920s.
 And if you get a chance to swing by, you’ll see why.
 The crystal blue ocean gleams with priceless sunset views every night with La Jolla Cove and the caves just steps away.
 Insider info, the hotel offers a day pool pass for non-guests including wifi and poolside food and drink service.
 Pets are welcome as guests of the hotel, just not at the pool.

 The Shops at La Jolla Village is an enormous shopping venue with a couple of staples like Whole Foods and Nordstrom Rack sprinkled with a few locally-owned shops.